📦 Delivering within Kathmandu city limits

 Nepali Tea — Single-Origin Ilam Teas & Himalayan Blends

-Nepal's tea story is centered in Ilam — a high-altitude district in eastern Nepal with growing conditions comparable to Darjeeling but a fraction of the export volume.
-Ilam's mist-shrouded gardens produce single-origin black, green, oolong, and white teas, often hand-picked in small batches and seasonally rare outside the country.
+Nepal's tea industry is centered in Ilam — a high-altitude district in eastern Nepal with growing conditions comparable to Darjeeling but a fraction of the export volume.
+Ilam's mist-shrouded tea gardens produce single-origin black, green, oolong, and white teas, often hand-picked in small batches from smallholder tea plants and seasonally rare outside the country.

-Avendi lists teas from the country's most respected growers and brands — NTC (Nepal Tea Collective), Karma, Suiro, Everest — fulfilled directly by verified Kathmandu vendors at the same price you'd pay on their own websites.
+Avendi lists Nepali loose leaf teas from the country's most respected growers and brands — NTC (Nepal Tea Collective), Karma, Suiro, Everest — fulfilled directly by verified Kathmandu vendors at the same price you'd pay on their own websites.
 You're buying Nepali tea at source, not a re-branded Darjeeling blend.

 Why authentic Nepali tea matters